← writing

 k(ηγ)k(ηR)k \cdot (\eta \gamma) \le \sqrt{k} \cdot (\eta R)

-a linear function of kk will always eventually overtake a square root of kk. but a projection can never outgrow the vector itself — that's geometry, not an approximation. so the only escape is that kk stops growing: the algorithm must run out of mistakes.
+a linear function of kk will always eventually overtake a square root of kk. but a projection can never outgrow the vector itself. so the only escape is that kk stops growing: the algorithm must run out of mistakes.

 let's pin down the number. the "collision" happens when the lower bound hits the upper bound: